GLENDALE COLLEGE INTERNSHIP TRAINING PROGRAM

 Glendale College is an equal opportunity agency.

-To be considered for the Glendale College Counseling Internship Program, the completed application and all supporting documents must be received in the Counseling Office by Friday, March 1st
+To be considered for the Glendale College Counseling Internship Program, the completed application and all supporting documents must be received in the Counseling Office by Saturday, March 1st, 2014, at 4:00pm.

 a) Internship Application (by email)